All-new Skoda Kamiq: What you need to know about the new SUV

 Despite being built on the same Volkswagen Group MQB A0 platform used by the Seat Arona and Volkswagen T-Cross, the Kamiq offers more interior space than both thanks to its slightly longer 2,651 mm wheelbase.

-The 400 litre boot capacity is identical to the Arona and can be accessed using an optional electric tailgate.
-It expands to 1395 litres with the rear seats folder.
+The 400-litre boot capacity is identical to the Arona and can be accessed using an optional electric tailgate.
+It expands to 1,395 litres with the rear seats folded.

-The Kamiq is expected to go on sale in the UK in the third quarter of 2019, presumably to coincide with the September plate change.
-And thus ends another painfully drawn out Skoda reveal.
+The Kamiq is set to go on sale in the UK in the autumn and will potentially coincide with the September numberplate change.
+We’ll bring you further info when it’s available.